Where to Eat and Drink at Miami International Airport

 Miami’s most prolific Cuban chain can also lay a pretty good claim to being its best.
 Though this location is only a cart near the main terminal E-gates, you can still grab a solid Cuban sandwich to take with you on the plane.

 If you’ve been to a Sam Adams airport bar, you’ve been to this one.
-Plenty of beer and limited seating.
+There’s plenty of beer and even seating out in the concourse, so you can feel a little more social than you might be posted up in the typically dark, double shot-dominated airport dive.

 If you’ve got to take MIA’s other (and original!) train, you’re headed out to the lightly trafficked satellite terminal.
 Oddly, it might be home to the airport’s most local feeling bar at this Wynwood-themed spot where parking is much easier than in real-life Wynwood.